jagregory/abrash-black-book/src/chapter-03.md

 The effects on the system time of the Zen timer aren't a matter for great concern, as they are temporary, lasting only until the next warm or cold boot.
-System that have batteryclocks, (AT-style machines; that is, virtually all machines in common use) automatically reset the correct time whenever the computer is booted, and systems without battery-clocks prompt for the correct date and time when booted.
+System that have battery-backed clocks, (AT-style machines; that is, virtually all machines in common use) automatically reset the correct time whenever the computer is booted, and systems without battery-backed clocks prompt for the correct date and time when booted.
-Also,repeated use of the Zen timer usually makes the system clock slow by at most a total of a few seconds, unless code that takes much longer than 54 ms to run is timed (in which case the Zen timer will notify you that the code is too long to time).
+Also, repeated use of the Zen timer usually makes the system clock slow by at most a total of a few seconds, unless code that takes much longer than 54 ms to run is timed (in which case the Zen timer will notify you that the code is too long to time).